AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/55_Loop/req.rst

-LOOP statements feature a mandatory loop *header* that introduces the control-flow iteration scheme, and an optional set of exit statements.
+A LOOP statement contains a loop *header* that introduces the control-flow iteration scheme, and a loop body that may optionally include one or more EXIT statements.

-In addition to the common requirements that apply to the nested statements, For or While loop headers that are never reached shall be reported uncovered.
+In addition to the common requirements that apply to the nested statements, FOR or WHILE loop headers that are never reached shall be reported uncovered.

 Testing Strategy